ucsb-cs156/w24/lab/team01.md

 <img width="545" alt="image" src="https://user-images.githubusercontent.com/1119017/231609350-e5947a84-1ff2-497b-bc89-dce00cfdb757.png">

-Then, on your team00 Github repo page, find the place at right that looks like this:
+Then, on your {{page.title}} Github repo page, find the place at right that looks like this:

 <img width="412" alt="image" src="https://user-images.githubusercontent.com/1119017/231609798-88b24ed6-86d1-4720-8350-a23c540da265.png">